artecsutepdev/Artecs_Website/src/content/post/creative-coding-intro/index.md

 ---
-title: "Creative Coding [0]: Introduction to p5.js"
+title: "P5.JS [0]: Introduction to creative coding"
 description: "A beginner-friendly introduction to creative coding, covering basic programming concepts and how to start making art with p5.js."
 publishDate: "13 Feb 2025"
 tags: ["creative-coding", "p5.js"]